 Planning to Be More Like Jesus

 I have learned that it is helpful to point my rhythm of life toward a specific area of life change.
-In general we practice spiritual disciplines to become more like Jesus, but the effectiveness of a spiritual formation is greatly increased if it is focused on the purpose of growing in one particular area — learning to obey one of Jesus’ teachings or overcoming a specific sin or struggle.
+In general we practice spiritual disciplines to become more like Jesus, but the effectiveness of spiritual formation is greatly increased if it is focused on the purpose of growing in one particular area — learning to obey one of Jesus’ teachings or overcoming a specific sin or struggle.

 God has given me a vision that I can learn how to live in Jesus’ easy yoke and light burden (Matthew 11:28-30) instead of trying too hard.
-By relying on his gracious presence with me I can learn to be more relaxed as I do whatever I am doing.
-Over the years the Lord has helped me in this way, especially as it relates to not being anxious or hurried, but sometimes I still tend to push myself too much and this diminishes the grace I have to give others.
+By relying on his gracious presence with me, I can learn to be more relaxed as I do whatever I am doing.
+Over the years the Lord has helped me in this way especially as it relates to not being anxious or hurried.
+But sometimes I still tend to push myself too much and this diminishes the grace I have to give others.

-For instance, when I’m teaching sometimes I say (or write) more than is helpful for people.
+For instance, sometimes when I’m teaching I say (or write) more than is helpful for people.
 Often, “Less is more.”
 People will benefit more from my teaching, writing, and counseling if I pause to breathe, feel, and be in the moment, while inviting them to join me.

-Intention: The Resistance I Need to Overcome
+Intention: Resistance to Overcome

-If I accomplish less outwardly it’s okay.
-In fact, it’s probably better because it helps me to be more relational and loving toward God and others, which, of course, is the only “accomplishment” that really matters!
+If I accomplish less outwardly, it’s okay.
+In fact it’s probably better, because it helps me to be more relational and loving toward God and others, which of course is the only “accomplishment” that really matters!

-Means: Practicing a Rhythm of Life with Jesus
+Means: A Rhythm of Life With Jesus

 For the next six months I want to learn more about how to walk and work with Jesus in his rhythms of grace rather than in my straining (Matthew 11:28-30, MSG).
 It helps when I focus my best energies — striving, but not straining! — to further my Intimacy with Jesus, knowing that abiding in Jesus, as he abides in the Father, is the source of my fruit-bearing.